 Something as simple as an IV can dilute oxytocin.
 If a woman’s labor begins to slow after the introduction of an IV, care providers may recommend the use of synthetic oxytocin (Pitocin) to keep things going.

 Though Pitocin is chemically equivalent to oxytocin, it works very differently in the body.
 Oxytocin is produced within the brain, so it has “psycho-emotional effects, it’s a hormone of calm and connection, a hormone of love, a hormone with natural pain-relieving properties.
 When we inject it into the mother’s body it doesn’t cross back into her brain and it doesn’t have these beneficial psycho-emotional effects.”
-(Happy Healthy Child DVD)
+(12)

-There are so many reasons to be skin-to-skin with your baby after birth – better sleep, improved gut health and immune function for baby, and of course the production of oxytocin to help mama and baby create a strong bond.
+There are so many reasons to be skin-to-skin with your baby after birth – the physical contact supports better sleep, improved gut health and immune function for baby, and of course the production of oxytocin to help mama and baby create a strong bond.
 Here’s a guide to skin-to-skin care.

-Breastfeeding triggers the release of oxytocin from the Pituitary, which relaxes both you and baby.
+Breastfeeding triggers the release of oxytocin into mothers and their milk, relaxing both mama and baby.
+(14)

 These strategies work anytime, not just during pregnancy, labor and postpartum.